Before telling you whether you can cook with fractionated coconut oil, let me back up a little bit.

 If you wish to know whether you can cook with the one that they label as “Fractionated Coconut Oil”, let me tell you, you can’t.
-That’s because this fractionated coconut oil is made for topical use only.
+Why?
+It has not passed the food grade test.
+And so, you can only use it topically.

 On the other hand, you can cook with the fractionated coconut oil that they either label as “MCT Oil” or “Liquid Coconut Oil”.
 They’re edible because they have passed the food grade test.

 However, my experience in cooking with this type of fractionated coconut oil wasn’t a pleasant one.
 After pouring some MCT oil onto the frying pan and slowly turned up the heat, I could smell the mild pungent odor coming from the oil.
 I didn’t quite like it.

 The mouthfeel of the cooked food was peculiar too.
 It tasted as such probably because the fractionated coconut oil comprises only caprylic and capric acids.
 Natural coconut oil, on the other hand, carries a variety of fatty acids that can make the oil more satisfying.

 Cooking with Liquid Coconut Oil